 Lab Layout

-The main area may show hardware components (shown above), a simulated software environment, or a map of the area in which you’ll be working (shown below).
+The main area may show hardware components (shown above), a simulated software environment (shown below), or a map of the area in which you’ll be working (shown below).

 The right side of the top bar includes options to restart or the lab or check your answers.
 Some labs have additional options here.